TFC-Russia/tfc-curios-weight/README.md

 ## License

-This mod is licensed under the MIT License.
-You may use it in your modpacks or modify it as you wish.
+This mod is under the MIT License.
+This means that you can include it in your modpack without asking my permission.

+TFC, which this mod is an addon for, is under the EUPL license.
+When using portions of this mod, be aware that the TFC license may apply.
+You can view that license on that mod page.

+Curios, which this mod depends on, is under the LGPL.
+You can view that license on that mod page.